holysoles/fetch-python-demo/README.md

  - `docs: add README and example file`
    - included based on spec
    - provides this document, and an example YAML file for the user to test with for reference
+ - `fix: testing fixes`
+   - identified via testing a fresh install on Windows (dev done on Linux)
+   - fixes
+      - mark the monitoring thread as a daemon thread so Python can exit on keyboard interrupt properly
+      - add more logging, particularly an info message that says that monitoring has started
+      - pin pyyaml to version that can install on windows (see https://github.com/yaml/pyyaml/issues/601)
+      - some cleanup in the install docs